Am0rphous/Awesome/README.md

 - [Capacitor](https://github.com/ionic-team/capacitor) - Build cross-platform Native Progressive Web Apps for iOS, Android, and the Web ⚡️ .
 - [Devilbox](https://github.com/cytopia/devilbox) - A modern Docker LAMP stack and MEAN stack for local development.
 - [DocToc](https://doctoc.herokuapp.com/) - Generates table of content for markdown files inside github repositories Tweet.
-- [Flutter](https://github.com/flutter/flutter) - Flutter makes it easy and fast to build beautiful apps for mobile and beyond
+- [Flutter](https://github.com/flutter/flutter) - Flutter makes it easy and fast to build beautiful apps for mobile and beyond.
-- [Git / Github Desktop](https://github.com/desktop/desktop) - open source Electron-based GitHub app.
-It is written in TypeScript and uses React [desktop.github.com/](https://desktop.github.com).
-  - [Gitify](https://github.com/manosim/gitify) - GitHub notifications on your menu bar.
-Available on macOS, Windows & Linux.
 - [INGInious](https://github.com/UCL-INGI/INGInious) - INGInious is a secure and automated exercises assessment platform using your own tests, also providing a pluggable interface with your existing LMS.
   - [INGInious plugins](https://github.com/UCL-INGI/INGInious-plugins) - A list of open-source plugins for your INGInious instance.
 - [Jupyter Notebook](https://github.com/jupyter/notebook) - Web-based notebook environment for interactive computing.